The little rip in classical and quantum $f(R)$ cosmology: Acknowledgments

 \section{Acknowledgments}

-The research of T.~B.~V. and P.~M.~M. is supported by MINECO (Spain) project PID2019-107394GB-I00 (AEI/FEDER, UE).
-T.~B.~V. also acknowledge financial support from project FIS2016-78859-P (AEI/FEDER, UE) through grant PAII46/20-08/2020-03, and from Universidad Complutense de Madrid and Banco de Santander through grant CT63/19-CT64/19.
+The research of T.~B.~V. and P.~M.~M. is supported by MINECO (Spain) Project No. PID2019-107394GB-I00 (AEI/FEDER, UE).
+T.~B.~V. also acknowledge financial support from Project No. FIS2016-78859-P (AEI/FEDER, UE) through Grant No. PAII46/20-08/2020-03, and from Universidad Complutense de Madrid and Banco de Santander through Grant No. CT63/19-CT64/19.
 The research of M.~B.~L. is supported by the Basque Foundation of Science Ikerbasque.
-She also would like to acknowledge the partial support from the Basque government Grant No. IT956-16 (Spain) and the project FIS2017-85076-P (MINECO/AEI/FEDER, UE).
+She also would like to acknowledge the partial support from the Basque government Grant No. IT956-16 (Spain) and Project No. FIS2017-85076-P (MINECO/AEI/FEDER, UE).